Simhyeon/r4d/README.md

 at the time but for current state, it doesn't affect r4d since r4d doesn't utillize multi threading in processing.
 Every time,date call and env_set calls are sequential and doensn't overlap.

-If you're using an operating system that doesn't utilize libc, then its fine.